magfest/sideboard/docs/source/index.rst

 .. function:: notifies(*channels)

-    Function decorator used to indicate that calling this function should trigger the notification to all clients subscribes to the specified channels.
+    Function decorator used to indicate that calling this function should trigger the notification to all clients subscribed to the specified channels.

     .. code-block:: python